z1skgr/mastermind/README.md

 ## General Information
 In this version, the player will play against the computer and try to guess the n digits of a secret number in the decimal numbering system.
-The player successively enter numbers of n digits trying to guess the secret number.
+The player successively enter numbers of n digits trying to guess the secret number and win.

 * Available options from numbers with 3 to 5 digits
-* Repeat digits
+* Repeating digits
 * Negative number = Quit

 ## Technologies Used
 C Integrated Development Environment (IDE)

-## Features

 ## Screenshots
 https://github.com/z1skgr/Mastermind/issues/1#issue-1131093566

 ## Room for Improvement
-Implementation converted to full-stack development (like wordle)
+Convert program's concept to a full stack development (like wordle)

 ## Setup
 Basic project for language learning. <br />